shawkinsrobertson/garminwidget/README.md

 var tempTargetUrl = "http://127.0.0.1:28891/temptarget";
 ```

+Glucose data is fetched from `http://127.0.0.1:28891/get` (the standard AAPS Garmin plugin endpoint).

 ## Prerequisites

 The necessary adjustments in AAPS are currently not available in either the dev or master versions.
-They are only available in the modified AAPS version.
+They are only available in the modified AAPS version by swissalpine.
 At your own risk, you must copy the Garmin plugin folders and paste them into your own version:

 Version 3.3.2: